patrickirvinio/patrickirvin_io_netlify/_posts/2021-10-10-dismals-canyon-beauty.md

 ---
 ## Hiking Dismals Canyon - Alabama

-<blockquote class="alignleft">“Dismals Canyon is one of only a few places where insects called dismalites (_Orfelia fultoni_), a distant relative of _Arachnocampa_ can be found.
+<blockquote class="alignleft">“Dismals Canyon is one of only a few places where insects called dismalites (<i>Orfelia fultoni</i>), a distant relative of <i>Arachnocampa</i> can be found.
 The larval forms of these flies emit a bright blue-green light to attract food and mates.
 They cover the canyon wall.” <cite>— Wikipedia</cite></blockquote>

 **Dismals Canyon** is a beautiful sandstone gorge located in Franklin County, Alabama.
 Know for its dismalites (Orfelia fultoni, a distant relative of Arachnocampa), the national landmark is spectacular to hike day or night.
 You will need to schedule with the park to do the night tours.